slutske22/leaflet-topography/README.md

 ## Why?

 While [other tools](#alternatives) exist to calculate and visualize topography in leaflet, this package is designed to do so at lightning speed.
 Under the hood, leaflet-topography uses your mapbox token to fetch the [Mapbox-RGB-Terrain](https://docs.mapbox.com/help/troubleshooting/access-elevation-data/#mapbox-terrain-rgb) tile associated with your `latlng`, and it them performs calculations to return elevation, slope, and aspect for that location.
 The point's associated DEM tile is cached in the format and location of your choice.
-This means that further queries that fall in the same tile return topography data at lightning speed.
+This means that further queries that fall in the same tile return topography data quickly, without the need for another network request.
 For a detailed explanation of how this works, you can read my article, ["Slope and Aspect as a Function of LatLng in Leaflet"](https://observablehq.com/@slutske22/slope-as-a-function-of-latlng-in-leaflet)

 <img width="100%" src="https://raw.githubusercontent.com/slutske22/leaflet-topography/HEAD/assets/topography-banner.png">